Cost-Sensitive Label Embedding for Multi-Label Classification: Cost-sensitive label embedding

-MLC algorithms that take the evaluation criterion into account are called cost-sensitive MLC algorithms and are attracting research attentions in recent years.
-Two representative approaches are probabilistic classifier chain (PCC) \cite{Dembczynski2010pcc, Dembczynski2011pcc2} and condensed filter tree (CFT) \cite{Li2014cft}.
+MLC algorithms that take the evaluation criterion into account are called cost-sensitive MLC (CSMLC) algorithms and are attracting research attentions in recent years.
+CSMLC algorithms take the criterion as an additional input and consider it either in the training or the predicting stage.
+For any given criterion, CSMLC algorithms can ideally make cost-sensitive predictions with respect to the criterion without extra efforts in algorithm design.
+Generalized $k$-labelsets ensemble \citep{Lo2011csrakel1,Lo2014csrakel2} is extended from random $k$-labelsets \citep{Tsoumakas2011rakel} and digests the criterion by giving appropriate weights to labels.
+The ensemble algorithm performs well for any weighted Hamming loss but cannot tackle more general criteria that jointly evaluate all the label components, such as F1 score.
+Two CSMLC algorithms for arbitrary criterion are probabilistic classifier chain (PCC) \citep{Dembczynski2010pcc,Dembczynski2011pcc2} and condensed filter tree (CFT) \citep{Li2014cft}.
 PCC is based on estimating the probability of each label and making a Bayes-optimal inference for the evaluation criterion.
-Thus, PCC is restricted by the need of designing an efficient inference rule for each criterion.
-CFT is based on converting the criterion as instance weights when learning each label and can handle arbitrary criterion.
-It has been reported that CFT is competitive with PCC on the criteria that PCC can efficiently handle, and better than PCC on other criteria~\cite{Li2014cft}.
-Both algorithms form a chain of labels to utilize the information of the earlier labels in the chain, but they cannot globally find the hidden structure of all labels like LE algorithms.
+While PCC can in principle be used for any criterion, it may suffer from computational difficulty unless an efficient inference rule for the criterion is designed first.
+CFT is based on converting the criterion as weights when learning each label.
+CFT conducts the weight-assignment in a more sophisticated manner than generalized $k$-labelsets ensemble does, and can hence work with arbitrary criterion.
+Both PCC and CFT are extended from classifier chain (CC) \citep{Read2011cc} and form a chain of labels to utilize the information of the earlier labels in the chain, but they cannot globally find the hidden structure of all labels like LE algorithms.